WebDev-Guild/webdev-guild.github.io/apprentice/webdev/text-editor/README.md

 | Tabs  | If you're working on more than one file at once, are you going to open a new window for each file?
 No need to!
 With tabs you can view as many files in one window as you want and each file will be opened in a separate tab. |
 | Code block highlighting | The more complex your code, the harder it will be to keep track of.
 With code block highlighting, the code editor informs you where a block of code begins and where it ends.  |

+- Search for good fonts for programming.
+- Search for good syntax hiliting coloring schemes.

 ## Assignments

+* Pick a text editor that you like and install it on your computer.
+* Understand the configuration options.
+* Install a few packages to improve your text editor.
+* Install a good font and configure your text editor to use it.
+* Install a syntax hiliting coloring scheme and configure your text editor to use it.
+* Show your mentor your setup.
+Take screenshots, have a vide chat, or show them IRL.

 ## Extra Learning